 Garlic.
 Fresh is best but I also use the stuff out of the jar.
 Either way, it should also be very finely chopped.

-Before cooking, give your spinach a good wash (this is the hardest part).
+Before cooking, give your spinach a thorough wash (this is the most difficult part).
 Spinach is usually grown in sandy soil, and we do not want to serve gritty spinach.
 Cut off any roots and remove any ugly leaves.
-Next, give the spinach a good rinse under cool running water.
+Next, give the spinach a thorough rinse under cool running water.
 Fill a large bowl with cool water, add the spinach and gently stir it around to help remove sand or dirt.
 The sand should sink to the bottom of the bowl.

 Let the spinach soak for a few minutes, then gently remove it from the bowl and place it into a colander.
 If you see sand or dirt in the bottom of the bowl, repeat until all of the sand is removed.
-If you do not see sand, give it one more rinse under running water to make sure all of the sand is gone.
+If you do not see sand, give it one more rinse under running water to make sure all of the sand is washed away.